About the Mountain Plains MHTTC

 1. Accelerate the adoption and implementation of mental health related evidence-based practices.

-2. Heighten the awareness, knowledge, and skills of the workforce addressing the needs of individuals living with mental illness.
+2. Heighten the workforce's awareness, knowledge, and skills, addressing the needs of individuals living with mental illness.

-3. Ensure availability and delivery of free mental health trainings, technical assistance, and resources.
+3. Ensure availability and delivery of free mental health training, technical assistance, and resources.

 Mountain Plains MHTTC Team